ravendb/ravendb-grafana-datasource/README.md

 3. Enter your secure RavenDB server URL.
 4. Toggle on TLS Client Auth.
 5. Enter the server name.
-   The above example refers to a server in RavenDB Cloud.
-Replace 'danielle9897' with your own ID.
+   The above example refers to a free server instance in RavenDB Cloud.
+   Replace it with your own hostname.
 6. Enter the certificate Public Key (starts with _-----BEGIN CERTIFICATE-----_)
    Can be taken from the *.pem file (see below).
 7. Enter the certificate Private Key (starts with _-----BEGIN RSA PRIVATE KEY-----_)